Content & Social Media

 • Influencer outreach: Identify and approach relevant influencers

-• Product catalog setup: Upload products to social platforms
+• Product catalogue setup: Upload products to social platforms

 • Payment processing: Test all payment options